jeremytregunna/ruby-trello/README.md

 # First get your checklist id
 checklist = Trello::Checklist.find( checklist_id )

 # At this point, there is no more ids.
-To get your checklist item, you have to know it's position (same as in the trello interface)
+To get your checklist item,
+# you have to know it's position (same as in the trello interface)
 # Let's take the first
 checklist_item = checklist.items.first

 # Then we can read the status
-checklist_item.status # return 'complete' or 'uncomplete'
+checklist_item.status # return 'complete' or 'incomplete'

-# And we can update it (note we call update_item_state from checklist, not from checklist_item)
+# We can update it (note we call update_item_state from checklist, not from checklist_item)
 checklist.update_item_state( checklist_item.id, 'complete' ) # or 'incomplete'

 # You can also use true or false instead of 'complete' or 'incomplete'